 THANK YOU: A hearty and sincere thank you goes out to our sponsors, visionaries, speakers, and the 350+ community members who came out on Friday, April 21st to make the Visionaries Roundtable a rousing success.
 We are very grateful.

-An evening of enlightened discussion will focus on how to balance preservation and development in Chestnut Hill in the wake of unprecedented urban expansion here and throughout Philadelphia.
-Visionaries in the architecture and urban planning fields will lead the dialogue set for April 21.
+An evening of enlightened discussion focused on how to balance preservation and development in Chestnut Hill in the wake of unprecedented urban expansion here and throughout Philadelphia.
+Visionaries in the architecture and urban planning fields led the dialogue set for April 21.

-The conversation will center around four main questions for the evening:
+The conversation centered around four main questions for the evening:

 - What is the sense of place in Chestnut Hill?

 - What is the role of development in an established historic community?

 - What is the role of preservation in a growing community?

 - What does public and private green space mean to the urban community character?

 The event commemorated a similar discussion Chestnut Hill Conservancy (then Historical Society) hosted nearly 50 years ago.
 That discussion featured renowned architects Louis Kahn, Robert Venturi, and Romaldo Giurgola—each having designed a significant home in Chestnut Hill.